[This post has been updated on 8-20-14]

-Open Disclosure: There are no affiliate links here
+Open Disclosure: There are affiliate links in this post

-Okay, now, before I get into the nitty gritty here, let me get something out of the way: I’m not hiding the fact that I’m a huge fan of the entire Copyblogger team (Brian, Sonia, Robert, Jerod and all the rest of those stellar humans.)
+Okay, now, before I get into the nitty gritty here, let me get something out of the way: I’m not hiding the fact that I’m a huge fan of the entire Copyblogger team (Brian, Sonia, Robert, Jerod, Demian and all the rest of those stellar humans.)

 I love them hard: their content, services, software, ethics, conferences, customer support, and general approach to doing business.

-I’ve been evangelizing their content and services for years, but I don’t make any money as a result of doing this, meaning, I haven’t been, and am not now, gushing on them because I make a lot of money from using an affiliate link when I promote their stuff.
+I’ve been evangelizing their content and services for years, but I haven’t made any money as a result of doing this, meaning, I haven’t been gushing on them because I make a lot of money from using an affiliate link when I promote their stuff.

 I’ve made a grand total of $0 promoting their content, training, and services to my community and clients and customers.

-I may start using an affiliate link for Rainmaker soon, because I’m getting older and more tired, which means I need more mochas to fuel my work in the world, and earning a few dollars from people signing up for Rainmaker via my affiliate link could help with the mocha fund, which would be nice.
+I have recently become an affiliate for Rainmaker (as of August 2014) primarily because I love the platform, and you know, I’m getting older and more tired, which means I need more mochas to fuel my work in the world, and earning a few dollars from people signing up for Rainmaker via my affiliate link could help with the mocha fund, which is nice.

 Get on their email list.
-Listen to the New Rainmaker podcast.
+Go through the New Rainmaker free training.
 Watch what they do.
 Learn from them.
 See where they take Rainmaker.

 I have a feeling that in a very short time frame, Rainmaker is going to be THE best answer for a large percentage of the people who are looking to create a very successful business online that publishes useful, free multimedia content and sells things like online courses, home study programs, membership sites, and downloadable digital products.